tengstrand/tetrisanalyzer/README.md

 The numbers on the left side show the y-values, and the numbers along the bottom show the x-values.
 As the algorithm currently works, and as it has worked since the C++ version was written sometime between 2001–2002, it evaluates the position based on three properties, which are added together to produce the final score.
 The value of the position is referred to in the algorithm as `equity`, a term borrowed from [Backgammon](https://en.wikipedia.org/wiki/Backgammon), where it's used to describe the value of a position.
 Interestingly, there are quite a few similarities between Backgammon and Tetris, for example, in both games you don’t know which Tetris pieces or Backgammon dice rolls will come next.

-The following three properties are measured: contour height, the structure of the contour, and cavities.
+The following three properties are measured: contour height, the structure of the contour, and cavities (holes in the structure).

 ### Contour height